Alfred Edments

-He himself worked very hard and his health began to cause anxiety when he was only in his early forties.
-He paid frequent visits to England and in 1898 opened a London office.
-For the last six months of his life he was compelled to manage his business from his home.
-Edments died at Melbourne on 13 July 1909 of heart disease.
-He married but had no children.
-At his death left a large proportion of his considerable fortune to charity via the Alfred Edments Trust.
-This in 1940 amounted to about £150,000 and about £6000 is distributed every year.
+Edments was born in London, the son of James Edments, a labourer, and his wife Ann, née Lyons.
+He died at Melbourne on 13 July 1909 of heart disease; he left much of his money to charity via the Alfred Edments Trust.
 The rest of his fortune was left to his niece E Dench who had no children and left her fortune at her death to Ewen Middlemiss estimated at the time to be $20 million.